TriplyDB/Documentation/blog/2023-03-password-validation-2fa/index.md

 1. Large passwords are encouraged.
 2. Any character is valid, not just numbers, letters and symbols.
 3. The validator takes words from the dictionary into account.
 Using dictionary words will negatively impact the password score.
 Variants of dictionary words are also included, i.e. `P@ssword` will be recognized as the word `Password`.
 4. Repetition of characters negatively influence the password score.
-This includes `aaaa`, `12345` and repetition using your keyboard layout such as `asdfg`
+This includes `aaaa`, `12345` and repetition using your keyboard layout such as `asdfg`.
 5. Context specific words will also negatively influence the password score.

 ## Additional TriplyDB security features